mbeaner/readme-generator/newREADME.md

   This where you will explain how use the project.

+  ## License

 This project is licensed under BSD3.

   ## Contributing <a name='contributing'></a>

-  This is where you will explain how someone can contribute to the project
+  This is where you will explain how someone can contribute to the project.

   ## Tests <a name='tests'></a>